 Peacemaking in the way of Jesus is what we follow.
 We’ve discovered on this journey that the best in both Islam and Christianity (as well as many other religions) calls us to be peacemakers.
 As we follow that call, we work hard at building bridges of understanding and trust that can bear the weight of truth.
 From there we can work to find how humanity can be reconciled, regardless of our histories and differences.
 In my own tradition, I believe I can be a card-carrying Christ follower AND fully love my Muslim neighbors.
 Jesus taught and modeled this over and over in the Gospels (Matthew 5:9).

 I work as a consultant and player-coach with many churches and organizations seeking to understand the “other” and empower peacemaking initiatives.
-I’m a public speaker and preacher but also come alongside as a teacher and mentor to help groups engage each other.
-I utilize relationship-building between communities, often using photography and storytelling through a growing network of relationships across the country in both churches and mosques.
-I align in ministry with Peace Catalyst International but collaborate broadly with churches and other NGOs.
-I help advance this kind of ministry through multiple program ideas we’ve perfected over the years including peace feasts, multi-faith dialogue events, “cultural listening” events, visits to each other’s community, and many other community-building activities.
+I’m a public speaker and preacher but also come alongside as a teacher and leader to help groups engage each other.
+I utilize relationship-building between communities, often using photography and a growing network of relationships across the country in both churches and mosques.
+I align in ministry with Peace Catalyst International but also collaborate with other groups.
+I help advance this kind of ministry through multiple program ideas we’ve perfected over the years including–peace feasts, multi-faith dialogue events, “cultural listening” events where we learn about a specific demographic in the Muslim community, visits to the other community, and many other community building activities.

 Additionally, I work in peacemaking and storytelling in the Palestinian/Israeli conflict, completing two documentary films called, “Blessed Are the Peacemakers: One Man’s Journey to the Heart of Palestine” and just recently finishing another movie, “Make Hummus, Not Walls.”
 I am available to screen either of these movies with your group and engage in conversation around peacemaking.
 For more information about these movies go to the dedicated page on this blog.